bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 # Setup

-We have a frontend serving some `Jinja` templates that has some http endpoints we can use to ~~get hella drunk~~ understand what the polish bar has to offer.
+We have a frontend serving some `Jinja` templates that has some HTTP endpoints we can use to ~~get hella drunk~~ understand what the polish bar has to offer.
 All endpoint endpoints somewhat modify the `BeverageConfig` of our account.
 There is an admin account that has the flag:

 ```py
 app = FastAPI()